 YouTube Hacks For Beginners

-You don’t need a fancy camera and equipment
+You don’t need a fancy equipment

 You’ll be surprised what background noise is picked up in your camera while filming.
 I usually turn off the AC, my overhead fan, and any diffuser running in the room to decrease background noise.
 Yes, it gets hot, but I’d rather have good quality sound for my videos.
 I also pause if a neighbor is mowing their lawns, a plane flies overhead, or a train goes through town.
 All of which happens every time I film!